D&D 5e/5.5e Rules – Bonus Actions!

 All the things you can do as a player.
 Source

-In short, the action economy is your range of actions in a round (see above), and by extension, maximizing your effectiveness by using as much of that economy as possible.
+In short, the Action Economy is your range and quantity of actions in a round (see above), and implies the need, by extension, to maximize your effectiveness by using as much of that economy as possible.

 How do GMs cope?